 It is anticipated that the number of school age children which may be generated by redevelopment within the Project Area is likely to have an impact on existing facilities provided by the Board of Education.
-The City and the Board of Education will monitor development in the Project Area to ensure that residents are adequately served and any increased demand for services and capital improvements provided by the Board of Education.
+The City and the Board of Education will monitor development in the Project Area to ensure that residents are adequately served and any increased demand for services and capital improvements provided by the Board of Education ensure that residents are adequately served and any increased demand for services and capital improvements provided by the Board of Education.

 Chicago Park District.
 The Redevelopment Plan calls for the strategic use of open space and recreational area in both the public and private realm.
 Additionally, activation and habitat restoration of the riverfront is expected to create new areas of municipal and/or park property.
-The addition of new park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.
+The addition of new, publicly-owned and/or managed park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.